Wesley's words encourage me and haunt me.

 - For whatever does not proceed from faith is sin.
 Romans 14:23 ESV

-If faith brings the blessing of God and unbelief is sin, I want to know how to grow my faith.
-What does God say?
+If faith brings the blessing of God and unbelief is sin, I need to know how God grows my faith.
 The following list is not exhaustive, but it is a great start for everyone who needs a faith lift:

 - Read God's Word.
 Romans 10:17.
 God uses the gospel of Jesus to awaken faith in the lives of people.
 It stands to reason that time in God's Word is going to be a faith builder.